Spotlight Report #1: School Mobile Apps Student Data Sharing Behavior

 The Me2B Alliance Product Testing team audited and analyzed a random sample of 73 mobile applications used by 38 schools in 14 states across the U.S., covering at least a half a million people (students, their families, educators, etc.) who use those apps.
 The audit methodology mainly consisted of examining data flow from the apps to external third-party vendors, by evaluating the SDKs included in each app.
 This report details and summarizes the audit findings.

 The analysis found that the majority (60%) of school apps were sending student data to a variety of third parties.
 These included advertising platforms such as Google, to which about half (49%) of the apps were sending student data, as well as Facebook (14%).
-On average, each app sent data to 10.6 third-party data channels.
+On average, the apps that shared data sent them to an average of 10.6 third party data channels.

 Two thirds (67%) of the public schools in the sample were sending data from apps to third parties.
 This finding is particularly troubling since public schools most likely utilized public funding to develop or outsource the apps – meaning that taxpayers most likely paid to fund apps that are sending student data to online advertising platforms.
 Moreover, public schools were more likely to send student data to third parties than private schools (67% vs. 57% of private school apps).